Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: The ECA Approach to Target Parameter Estimation and Localization

-where $\tau_k=\tau_k(\thetabf)$ and $\omega_k=\omega_k(\thetabf)$ are functions of the target parameter vector $\thetabf = [x,y,v_x,v_y]^T$, as given by (\ref{eq:tau})--(\ref{eq:Doppler}).
-The weights $w_k$ should be chosen as the inverse of the SC noise variance at each RN.
-For simplicity, we take $w_k \equiv 1 $ in the following.
-The global ML estimator is now to perform a global search for maximizing (\ref{eq:GlobalML}) w.r.t. the 4-dimensional target parameter vector $\thetabf$.
+The global ML approach is now to maximize (\ref{eq:GlobalML}) w.r.t. the 4-dimensional target parameter vector $\thetabf$.
 For each hypothesized target localization and velocity, the corresponding time-delay and Doppler parameters are calculated for each node.
-The resulting value of (\ref{eq:ML4}) is added to the global likelihood function, and if this sample is missing at a particular node we simply add zero.
-This is clearly a computationally very demanding task, and there is a need for simpler, suboptimal, methods to find good initial values for a gradient-type search.
-This is beyond the scope of the present paper; our main goal being to quantify the achievable performance with such an optimal approach.
+The resulting value of (\ref{eq:ML4}) is added to the global likelihood function, and if $\thetabf$ does not correspond to a $(\tau,\omega)$ pair at a particular node, we simply add zero.
+This is clearly a computationally very demanding task, and different search strategies are possible, such as coordinate-wise search and gradient-type optimization.
+The practical implementation is, however, beyond the scope of the present paper.
+Our goal is to quantify the achievable performance with such an optimal approach, which also serves as a benchmark for suboptimal approximations.